MetOffice/cube_helper/docs/source/Cube Helper Tutorial.rst

-Here we see even more messages regarding what changes have been made to the cube, in particular the time units it’s been converted to.
+Here we see even more messages regarding what changes have been made to the cube, in particular the time units it's been converted to.
 A concatenated cube is returned which we can view:

 .. code:: ipython3